112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 French as it was for the Botsford _Bugel_ to give front-page space to the return of the Pfe Elmer Glutz on the day we dropped the atomic bomb on Japan.

-If it's publicity in the American press which you're objecting to, then criticize American news judgment; not French vanity.
+If it’s publicity in the American press which you’re objecting to, then criticize American news judgment; not French vanity.
 The story of the maquis and FFI was a “natural” news story.
-It's the kind of story that has hit the front pages ever since there were wars — and newspapers to report on them.
+It’s the kind of story that has hit the front pages ever since there were wars — and newspapers to report on them.

 As for the role the FFI and the Maquis played in the fight against Germany, see